 The twin cities of Tel Aviv and Jaffa (also known as Yafo) are home to about half of the population of Israel.
-For Israelis, Jerusalem is considered the capital of the country, but for the rest of the world, the official capital is Tel Aviv.
+A pilgrimage to Israel should include a visit to both.

 Tel Aviv is a mere baby compared with the ancient port of Jaffa.
 Tel Aviv was founded in 1909 by 66 Jewish families who bought a sandy area north of the cramped city of Jaffa.
 The settlement quickly became a major center for Jewish immigration, particularly when the rise of Nazi Germany sent a flood of refugees to the region.

 Tel Aviv today is the high-tech, commercial hub of Israel.
 Cosmopolitan, cultured and vibrant, it is bounded on the west by a ten-mile beach where thousands of people stroll on summer evenings.